FSG-Cat/matrix-spec-proposals/proposals/XXXX-incremental-heartbeat-assisted-presence.md

 They need to distribute Alive or Dead status to all the nodes so your routing tables are up to date.

 And what is presence if not Alive or Dead status information.
-Now OSPF takes the problematic but works at limited enough scale approach of sending the whole thing every time anything changes.
+Now OSPF takes the problematic but works at limited enough scale approach of sending a complete copy of state every time anything changes.
 Its a known flaw but it works.
 Now EIGRP uses incremental updates and that's exactly what i propose we copy.
-This proposal therefore proposes that we change presence to be Changes only and move expiry into a separate subsystem of presence.
+This MSC therefore proposes that we change presence to be a incremental system that only communicates state changes and move expiry into a separate subsystem of presence.

-To facilitate changes only presence you need to keep track of if the other party is alive or dead.
-I mean if matrix.org is mid database upgrade that takes 6 hours you wouldn't want her users to be online reported for the duration.
+To facilitate incremental presence we only need to keep track of whether a given party is alive or dead.
+For example, if matrix.org is upgrading their database over a duration of six hours, we wouldn't want matrix.org's users to be marked as online for the entire maintenance duration.
-(Yes matrix.org had a db upgrade that took like 6 hours.
-Its fine my point was just an example of a long single day maintenance window.)
 The proposal section goes into detail around how this alive tracking works but in the high level overview its also important to include that servers can tell other servers that they are going offline/disabling presence.